 Let's walk through how to search for and book an award flight using SkyMiles.
 I'm going to use a non-hub airport (the closest major airport to where I live) and a non-SkyTeam hub destination.
 We'll look at some of the Delta and partner award options.
 Portugal has been on my travel radar for a while, so San Francisco (SFO) to Lisbon (LIS) it is.

 To search for an award flight with Delta SkyMiles, you can use either the Delta website or the mobile app.
-I much prefer the website, because you can easily view additional dates if you have flexible plans.
+I prefer the website because you can easily view additional dates with flexible plans.
 I don't recommend calling Delta Air Lines to book an award unless you have some specific situation requiring it (see partner notes above).
-Open the “Advanced Search” option to input what cabin class you prefer.
-This usually defaults to Basic Economy, which you might not want.

 Here, I've input my origin, destination, and travel dates.
 I've clicked the “Shop with Miles” checkbox and indicated that I'm looking for Main Cabin fares.
 I've also enabled the “My dates are flexible” box.

 If you don't search flexibly, you'll be taken to the award results for the dates you selected.
 With flexible dates checked, you'll go to a page showing the cheapest prices on a range of dates around your original search date.
+We'll cover the flexible calendar in a moment.

-Using the flexible date view and price calendar
+Use Delta's flexible date view and price calendar

 If you enable the flexible date search, Delta will return a chart of prices depending on your departure and return dates.
-I really like this view, because it lets you easily find the best price.
-If you search for a one-way award, it'll be a week of dates.
-However, you can select a “Price Calendar” view as well.
-In turn, this will provide an even greater range of dates.
+This “Flexible Dates” view is great because it lets you easily find the best price.

 Booking a Delta SkyMiles award

-Award routing rules
+SkyMiles award routing rules

 Delta doesn't have any published routing rules or restrictions.
-However, you'll notice that some routes are not available (e.g., flying to east Asia via Europe).
+However, you'll notice that some routes are not available (e.g., flying to East Asia via Europe).
 All Delta says regarding routing rules and prices is this:

 “Awards are subject to capacity controls.
 Awards may require higher prices depending on routing rules and restrictions.
 Exceptions to these rules may require additional mileage or taxes and fees.
 Travel to all destinations within region may not be available at lowest price.”

-Booking, change, cancellation, and other fees
+Delta's booking, change, cancellation, and other fees

 Delta has gone from one of the worst airlines when it comes to change and cancellation fees to one of the best.
 Post-COVID-19, Delta has no award change fees and no award cancellation fees for all tickets originating in the United States, Canada, and the Caribbean with the exception of Basic Economy.
+Delta used to charge a phone booking fee as well, but that's also gone.

 Finally, Delta selectively passes along fuel and carrier surcharges.
 Some awards require a significant amount of cash in addition to your SkyMiles, but not all.
 You'll find that awards departing Europe tend to have higher carrier surcharges.
 Most awards departing the U.S. do not levy surcharges.